 We import and treat mercury-containing waste from the Philippines and Taiwan, in accordance with the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal.
 By importing and treating waste from abroad, we contribute to the mercury waste treatment processes of other countries.

 We treat used-fluorescent lamps that are collected from Japanese companies situated in the Philippines.
-Our work started in 2002 and since then, we have been collecting around 5~10 tons of fluorescent lamps each year.
-Thus far, over 60 tons of fluorescent lamps have been collected.
+Our work started in 2002 and since then, we have been collecting fluorescent lamps each year.

-In order not to limit our involvement in the Philippines to Japanese companies, we are currently in the process of developing an intermediate fluorescent lamp processing system for local companies.
-By working hand in hand with local companies who would crush the lamps on their premises, this system would reduce inefficiencies by only requiring the remaining mercury waste to be sent to Japan for final treatment.
+In order not to limit our involvement in the Philippines to Japanese companies, we have installed an intermediate fluorescent lamp processing system for local companies.
+By working hand in hand with local companies who crushes the lamps on their premises, this system will reduce inefficiencies by only requiring the remaining mercury waste to be sent to Japan for final treatment.